F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/existing_stack/README.md

 done

 #If a required parameter is not passed, the script will prompt for it below
-required_variables="vmScaleSetMinCount vmScaleSetMaxCount scaleOutThroughput scaleInThroughput scaleTimeWindow adminUsername adminPassword dnsLabel instanceType imageName bigIpVersion vnetName vnetResourceGroupName mgmtSubnetName tenantId clientId servicePrincipalSecret ntpServer timeZone resourceGroupName licenseType " for variable in $required_variables
+required_variables="vmScaleSetMinCount vmScaleSetMaxCount scaleOutThroughput scaleInThroughput scaleTimeWindow adminUsername adminPassword dnsLabel instanceType imageName bigIpVersion vnetName vnetResourceGroupName mgmtSubnetName tenantId clientId servicePrincipalSecret notificationEmail ntpServer timeZone resourceGroupName licenseType " for variable in $required_variables
         do
         if [ -z ${!variable} ] ; then